This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - servicing of a statement of objections or of a recommendation report.

 The interruption starts from the communication of the relevant act to at least one of the undertakings participating in the violation and applies to all accomplices.
 The deadline for the completion of a prescription is suspended during the time that the act or decision of the HCC relating to the case is pending before courts.
-In any case, the prescription is complete after 10 years have passed (ie, double the basic period of prescription).
+In any case, the prescription is complete after 10 years have passed (ie, twice the basic period of prescription).

-The ‘commitments decision’ procedure under Regulation 1/2003 and Greek competition law provides the HCC with a mechanism to dispose of competition law cases by way of a formal settlement similar to a US consent decree.
+The ‘commitments decision’ procedure under EU Regulation 1/2003 and Greek competition law provides the HCC with a mechanism to dispose of competition law cases by way of a formal settlement similar to a US consent decree.

 The involved undertaking may voluntarily propose that the HCC undertake certain behavioural or structural commitments to terminate the alleged infringement (either an anticompetitive agreement, decision or concerted practice, or an abuse of dominance).